Affiliate links on Android Authority may earn us a commission. Learn more.

-So, you finally mastered manual mode and now photographers are throwing fancy terms like “dynamic range” at you.
-Learning new photography terms can be overwhelming (there are so many), but don’t worry — understanding dynamic range is much simpler than it seems.
+You finally mastered manual mode, and now photographers are throwing fancy terms like “dynamic range” at you.
+Learning new photography terms can be overwhelming (there are so many).
+Don’t worry — understanding dynamic range is much simpler than it seems.
 It’s also an important concept in photography, so keep reading to learn all about it.

 What is dynamic range in photography?

-The Oxford Dictionary defines dynamic range as “the ratio of the largest to the smallest intensity of sound that can be reliably transmitted or reproduced by a particular sound system”.
+The Oxford Dictionary defines dynamic range as “the ratio of the largest to the smallest intensity of sound that can be reliably transmitted or reproduced by a particular sound system.”
 That definition refers to audio, but the idea is similar in photography.
-Dynamic range relates to how much data a camera can capture at the extremes of exposure in a scene, from the darkest to the lightest parts of a scene.
+Dynamic range relates to how much data a camera can capture at the extremes of exposure, from the darkest to the lightest parts of a scene.

-A common situation in which you see the effects of dynamic range is when shooting images in direct sunlight.
+A common situation where you see dynamic range effects is when shooting images in direct sunlight.
 You have ample light to work with in such cases, but the differences in lighting are much more pronounced.
 Depending on your camera’s exposure, the sky can be overblown, or other darker areas of the scene can be under-exposed.
 Likewise, shadows under trees and other objects can appear pitch black.
 Take a look at the image in the next section to see an example.

 How is it measured?

-Dynamic range is measured in stops, where each stop equals double or half the amount of light.
+We can measure dynamic range in stops, where each stop equals double or half the amount of light.
 Increasing exposure by one stop means doubling the light.
 If you were shooting at shutter speed 1/100, one stop brighter would be 1/50, while one stop darker would be 1/200.

-If you have a camera with one stop, that means it can take an image of a scene in which the lightest part is twice as bright as the darkest part.
-Having a sensor with a dynamic range of two stops will allow the lightest area in a scene to be four times brighter than darkest.
-Going past these limits will result in an image with blown out highlights or pitch black shadows.
+If you have a camera with one stop of dynamic range, that means it can take an image of a scene in which the lightest part is twice as bright as the darkest part.
+A sensor with a dynamic range of two stops will capture all detail when the lightest area in a scene is four times brighter than the darkest.
+Going past these limits will result in an image with blown-out highlights or pitch-black shadows.

 HDR: For when dynamic range is not enough

 No matter how many stops of dynamic range your camera can handle, you will run into situations in which it’s not enough.
-In these cases you can always rely on high dynamic range (HDR), a technique used to effectively shoot images with amazingly varied levels of light.
+In these cases, you can always rely on high dynamic range (HDR), a technique used to shoot images with extreme levels of light contrast.

-Here is a sample of what high dynamic range can do:
+Here is a sample of what HDR can do:

-Dynamic range tends to be an overlooked spec in the photography world, but it is one of the most important features to look for.
+Dynamic range tends to be an overlooked spec in the photography world, but it is one of the most important features to look at.
 Understanding it is crucial for achieving stunning images when the lighting doesn’t favor you.
 We have a guide to show you how to do HDR, step by step.
 Check it out below.